JanDotNet/ThinkSharp.Solutions/README.md

 All placeholders will be replaced in all files (file content) as well as directory and file names.
 If "Open Solution" is checked, the solution will be opend.

+## Logging

+In case of errors, the log file is located in "%AppData%\ThinkSharp\Solutions\"

 ## License